 Myth Six; You’ll get sea sick

 One concern a lot of people have with travelling on a cruise is sea sickness.
 Obviously, every person differs but from my seventeen years of cruising I can’t recall ever feeling sea sick.
-My boyfriend on the other hand felt slightly un-settled on the first few hours of sailing but quickly overcame this.
 Obviously, itineraries differ and cruises sail in different places, so some parts of the world will be choppier than others yet the slim risk of sea sickness shouldn’t put you off.